Recovery to Practice Curriculum Modules

 Brief Descriptions of the Curriculum Modules

-The instruction module contains information about the importance of incorporating people with lived experience of serious mental illness into the teaching of the curriculum along with information about how to use each of the topical modules.
+This module contains information about the importance of incorporating people with lived experience of serious mental illness into the teaching of the curriculum along with information about how to use each of the topical modules.

 Introduction to Recovery Based Psychological Practice